Toubou people: History

 The ancient history of the Toubou people is unclear.
-They may be related to the 'Ethiopians' mentioned by Herodotus in 430 BCE, as a people being hunted by the Garamantes, but this is speculative, as Jean Chapelle argues.
-Furthermore, scholars such as Laurence P. Kirwan stress that the Garamantes and the Toubou seem to occupy the same lands.
-Which spans from the Fezzan (Phazania) as far south as Nubia.
-Further evidence is given by Harold MacMichael states that the Bayuda desert was still known as the desert of Goran; a name as MacMichael has shown, connected with the Kura'án of today.
-This reaffirms that the Kura'án (Goran) of today, occupy much of the same territory as the Garamantes once did.
+They may be related to the 'Ethiopians' mentioned by Herodotus in 430 BCE, as a people being hunted by the Garamantes, but Jean Chapelle argues that this connection is speculative.
+Scholars such as Laurence P. Kirwan stress that the Garamantes and the Toubou seem to occupy the same lands, spanning from the Fezzan (Phazania) as far south as Nubia.
+Harold MacMichael stated in 1912 that the Bayuda desert was still known at the time as the "desert of Goran", a name connected with the modern Kura'án (Goran), affirming that the contemporary Kura'án people occupied much of the same territory as the Garamantes once did.

-In Islamic literature, the earliest mention as the Toubou people is perhaps that along with the Zaghawa people in an 8th-century text by Arabic scholar Ibn Qutaybah.
-The 9th century al-Khwarizmi mentions the Daza people (southern Teda).
+In Islamic literature, the earliest known mention of the Toubou people, along with that of the Zaghawa people, is in an 9th-century text by Arabic scholar Ibn Qutaybah.
+The 9th century scholar al-Khwarizmi also mentioned the Daza people (southern Teda).

 During the expansive era of Trans-Saharan trade, the Toubou inhabited lands which were frequently used by merchant caravans, specifically along the Kufra oasis routes.
 It is unknown if the Toubou engaged with the caravans.